 Our Transport at Reserva Don Luis

-Since April 2015 we have had an example of Crax fasciolata (Bare-faced Curassow) at our reserve.
-From September onward we hope to start a breeding program with this species, which is the first in Corrientes for decades.
+Since April 2015 we have had an example of Crax fasciolata (Bare-faced Curassow) at our reserve, the first in Corrientes for decades.
+From September onward we hope to start a breeding program with this species in order to create a viable population before releasing.
 Read more here for information on this Cracid which is highly endangered in Argentina.

-We are just coming out of El Nino conditions and have had no rain for around 3 weeks.
+We are just coming out of El Nino conditions and we are having a lot less rain.
 There is a good chance of La Nina conditions which bring us drought so we are preparing ourselves by cutting anti-fire paths and doing some controlled burning.
-We currently have a few Alectrurus risora (Strange-tailed Tyrant) but expect more to arrive in the Argentine spring..
+We currently have a few Alectrurus risora (Strange-tailed Tyrant) but expect more to arrive in the Argentine spring.
 We are planning to do a detailed study of this species next spring (Sept/Oct) and will be looking for volunteers to help us for with this and other projects.
 We have the authorisation to do some ringing and will be making use of coloured rings to help us identify the individuals.
 Thank you to Parques & Reservas for the authorisation.

 The small pond at the western end of our garden was so full that we had to construct a bridge of 70m to cross it without having to wade waist deep.
 This pond dried up several times in 2011-2012, but throughout the past year has been almost a lake.
-See photo above and in Reserva Don Luis Things are drying up a bit now and we face the possibliity of another drought though we are still very waterlogged at the moment.
+See photo above and in Reserva Don Luis Things are drying up a bit now and we face the possibliity of another drought though we are still wet at the moment.

 Strange-tailed Tyrant, Alectrurus risora, Yetepa de Collar